 Bone-conduction headphones rest directly on the user’s cheekbones.
 Unlike traditional earbuds and headphones, bone-conduction headphones send vibrations to the cochlea through the wearer’s bones.

-Bone-conduction technology can be a great choice for those who are hard of hearing.
+Bone-conduction technology can be a great choice for those with hearing loss.
 Additionally, bone-conduction headphones allow the wearer to remain aware of their surroundings, which can be a major safety benefit while running or cycling.

 Unfortunately, bone-conduction headphones have a few drawbacks.
 First, many of the existing models can be uncomfortable during prolonged use.